Macky Sall: Early political career

-Premiership
+Premiership (2004–2007)

 On 21 July 2004, Macky Sall was appointed prime minister by President Wade, after Wade dismissed his predecessor, Idrissa Seck.
 On 25 July 2004, Sall became Vice-President of the PDS Steering Committee.
 Although Sall was little known at the time of his appointment, he made a strong impression in his maiden address on general policy.

 Sall served as the director of Wade's re-election campaign for the February 2007 presidential election, in which Wade was victorious, obtaining a majority in the first round.
 After Wade was sworn in, Sall submitted his resignation on 10 April and was immediately reappointed, with the government unchanged.
 Sall remained prime minister until 19 June 2007, making him the longest-serving of Wade's prime ministers.
 During his tenure he set in motion several presidential policies which had been started by his predecessor, including the Corniche de Dakar motorway and the construction of the Blaise Diagne International Airport.